carmoca/CarmoneyCS370Hwk7/README.md

 eclipse does this cleaver little thing where it wipes the AndroidManifest.xml file clean - as well as a few others.

-Now, on my system I simply copied the contents of AndroidManifest.xml into the (now) empty AndroidManifest.xml file, saved it, reopened eclipse and that seemed to make it happy.
+Now, on my system I 'quit' eclipse and simply copied the contents of AndroidManifest.xml into the (now) empty AndroidManifest.xml file, saved it, reopened eclipse and that seemed to make it happy.

 YMMV.